OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/solvers/nonlinear/broyden.rst

 some case, a good initial jacobian is all you need, and the cheap Broyden updates on subsequent iterations will keep it converging towards the solution.

+Keep in mind that, even if you didn't declare derivatives on all your components, it is still possible to use finite difference (or possibly complex step) to compute a Jacobian for your model or submodel, as shown in the feature doc for :ref:`approximating semi-total derivatives. <feature_declare_totals_approx>`

 Here we show an example that uses the :ref:`electrical circuit model <using_balancecomp_tutorial>` from the advanced guide.
 We have replaced the `NewtonSolver` with a `BroydenSolver`, and set the option "compute_jacobian" to True so that it computes an initial Jacobian in the first iteration.
 Depending on the values of some of